Save Energy Minnesota: launch status

 Get one email the day the $14,000 rebates launch

-Save Energy Minnesota has no launch date, and its rebates are not retroactive.
-We watch the Commerce page so you don't have to — you'll know the day it goes live, with your tier and the official link.
+Save Energy Minnesota has no launch date, and starting work early can forfeit the money: HEAR can't pay retroactively, and the state can't guarantee earlier HOMES projects will qualify.
+We watch the Commerce page so you don't have to: you'll know the day it goes live, with your tier and the official link.
 We never sell your email.